nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/3_sharing_objects.md

 multiple writes from threads might cause inconsistent state.
 Following technique is an example.

 ## 2.1.
 Final fields
-As described in section 1 in Java Programming Language blog, the following server that supports to cache factors of the last requested values produce an atomic issue, caused by a thread read `lastFactors` while another thread attempt to modify it.
+The following server that supports to cache factors of the last requested values produce an atomic issue, caused by a thread read `lastFactors` while another thread attempt to modify it.
 ```java
 @NotThreadSafe
 public class UnsafeCachingFactorizer implements Servlet {